EtchedPixels/FUZIX/Kernel/platform-rpipico/README.md

 cores, 2MB of onboard NAND flash which can be used for code via a demand-paging system, and 264kB of RAM.

-The Fuzix port runs in swapless cooperative multitasking mode with the root filesystem on NAND, and with an optional SD card on the second SPI interface for anything else.
+The Fuzix port runs in cooperative multitasking mode with the root filesystem on NAND, and with an optional SD card on the second SPI interface for anything else.
 It supports both console over UART and it'll also pretend to be a USB serial device.
-There's enough memory to run four or five processes at once.
+There's enough memory to run four or five processes at once, and you can enable swapping to the SD card for up to 15.

 ## Configuration